 Atlas VPN is a US-based service.
 However, it operates under a no-logs policy and has two independent audits under its belt.
 It uses 256-bit encryption and offers strong VPN protocols to protect your confidential information.
 Our Score: 9/10

-To find out whether we could trust Atlas VPN with our data, we considered three aspects of the VPN and conducted tests to determine how the VPN handles our data.
+To find out whether we could trust Atlas VPN with our data, we considered three aspects of the VPN (protocols, logging policy, and IP/DNS leaks) and conducted tests to determine how the VPN performs.
 Here are our findings.

 Atlas VPN Protocols

-Atlas VPN doesn’t expose your real IP address, geolocation, or DNS data.
-We ran several DNS, IP, and WebRTC leak tests and couldn’t find any leaks.
+No, Atlas VPN doesn’t expose your personal data.
+With this service, you can rest assured that your personal data is protected.
+This includes your real IP address, geolocation, and DNS data.
+We conducted several DNS, IP, and WebRTC leak tests and found no leaks at all.

 Speed & Performance